NO-GI NATIONALS registrations open now: https://sjjfnz.smoothcomp.com/en/event/10479

 Born in Esquel, Patagonia, Argentina Nico Otero moved to New Zealand in 2005 and in 2006 decided to call Waiheke his home.

-Head coach of Tukaha Waiheke Jiujitsu Academy, Nico has been training consistently since 2011.
+Head coach of Tukaha Waiheke Jiujitsu Academy, Black Belt Nico has been training consistently since 2011.

 Nico has taken 2 national titles( at blue and brown belts), is a silver medalist in the Oceania championships, and a gold medalist at the Abu Dhabi Pro Championship trials amongst other golds at regional championships.